dotdash32/VoronUsers/printer_mods/Dotdash32/SKR_E3_Mini_V2_Expanders/readme.md

 See the [Google Sheet](https://docs.google.com/spreadsheets/d/1q3EhH6Y6PAZSyFnE2HCBAoWyKbX_h1eaZGjsf7-CNqc/edit?usp=sharing).

+Each sub-project also has a csv file of it's specific BOM ready for import to LCSC.
+In each, JST-crimp connectors are also included, but can be excluded (since the larger wire gauge ones are sometimes difficult to source).
+This saves some cost, but it's relatively small in the grand scheme of things.

 Coming soon: interactive ordering tool, enter how many of each board you want components for, and it'll generate a total LCSC list.